 10) Fresh Air by Slate Digital

-I hope you enjoyed this list and found the information useful.
-I think you'll agree that paying for Music Production plugins in 2021 is not essential, as there are so many fantastic free alternatives.
+I hope you enjoyed this list of the 10 best free VST plugins and found the information useful.
+I think you'll agree that paying for Music Production plugins in 2022 is not essential, as there are so many fantastic free alternatives.
 I would like to add though that it's always good to support plugin developers where your budget allows.

-Did I miss anything? - If so then let me know in the comments so I can add it to the list.
+Did I miss anything in the list above? - If so then let me know in the comments.

 Have a great day, and happy producing!